hashier/idleSound/README.md

 ## Features and Settings

-You can set the idle time after which the Mac should be muted further you can chose whether the Mac should be muted when the screens turn off or the screensaver starts.
+You can set the idle time after which the Mac should be muted further you can chose whether the Mac should be muted when the screens turn off or the screen-saver starts.
 Both settings can be disabled through the menu bar.
+More information can be found in the "about" dialog box which is accessible through the menu-bar.

 ## Known issues